ducdiep79/CasperLabs/docs/CONTRACTS.md

 ###### Alternative way of creating, signing, and deploying contracts

 Every account can associate multiple keys with it and give each key a weight.
 The Collective weight of signing keys decides whether an action of certain type can be made.
-In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys.
+In order to collect weight of different associated keys, a deploy has to be signed by corresponding private keys.

-The `deploy` command does it all (creates a deploy, signs it, deploys to the node, and allows for monitoring the outcome of deploys) but doesn't allow for signing with multiple keys.
+The `deploy` command does it all (creates a deploy, signs it, deploys to the node, and allows for monitoring the outcome of deploys), but doesn't allow for signing with multiple keys.

 To make a deploy signed with multiple keys: first make the deploy with `make-deploy`, sign it with the keys calling `sign-deploy` for each key, and then send it to the node with `send-deploy`.